supply-chain-disruptions-srushty

 Certified Six Sigma Green Belt Quality Engineer with extensive experience in CNC machining, assembly, fabrication, and special processes such as powder coating and anodizing.
 Proficient in IATF 16949 and ISO 9001 auditing standards, with proven expertise in establishing and maintaining Quality Management Systems (QMS).

-Alternatives to China for Manufacturing: A Comprehensive Guide for Businesses
+5 Global Alternatives for Contract Manufacturing – A Guide for Businesses

 Looking to diversify your manufacturing operations outside of China?
 This comprehensive guide is tailored for business owners seeking alternative manufacturing locations.
 From Vietnam to Mexico, we’ll explore the benefits and drawbacks of various countries, helping you make an informed decision for your business.